ishwarbb/Epilepsy-Detection/README.md

 # Epilepsy Detection for EEG signals using Time-Frequency Analysis and Network Metrics

-Project done as part of the course Dynamical Processes in Complex Networks at IIIT Hyderabad.
+Project done as part of a team for the course Dynamical Processes in Complex Networks at IIIT Hyderabad.

 ## Introduction
 Epilepsy is a chronic neurological disorder characterized by recurrent seizures, which are abnormal